tvbuddy-net/behave-django/README.rst

 Support
 -------

-behave-django supports all current Django and Python versions.
-Specifically, our tests cover the latest patch version of:
+behave-django supports all newer Django versions and their supported Python versions.
+Specifically, our tests cover Django >= 1.8 on Python 2.7, 3.3 and above.

-Django 1.4, 1.5, 1.6, 1.7, 1.8, 1.9 on Python 2.6, 2.7, 3.3, 3.4, 3.5.
+Django versions 1.4 through 1.9 on Python 2.6 through 3.5 are supported
+until `version 0.3.0`_ of behave-django.
+Please install that release for older versions of Django.
+There is no technical disadvantage.

+The version of `behave`_ is independent from our integration.

 .. docs-marker